MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Remediation**

-Patch all your machines, especially applying security updates.
+Patch all of your machines.
+Ensure all security updates are applied.

 1. [Disable SMBv1](https://blogs.technet.microsoft.com/filecab/2016/09/16/stop-using-smb1/)

 2. [Remove WannaCry](https://support.microsoft.com/help/890830/remove-specific-prevalent-malware-with-windows-malicious-software-remo)

-3. WanaKiwi can decrypt the data in the hands of some ransom software, but only if the user has not restarted or turned off the computer.
+3. WanaKiwi can decrypt the data in the control of some ransom software, but only if the user has not restarted or turned off the computer.
 For more information, see [Wanna Cry Ransomware](https://answers.microsoft.com/en-us/windows/forum/windows_10-security/wanna-cry-ransomware/5afdb045-8f36-4f55-a992-53398d21ed07?auth=1)

 >[!NOTE]